zkkli/I-ViT/README.md

 This repository contains the official implementation for the paper *["I-ViT: Integer-only Quantization for Efficient Vision Transformer Inference"](https://arxiv.org/abs/2207.01405).*  To the best of our knowledge, this is the first work on integer-only quantization for vision transformers.

-Below are instructions of Pytorch code to reproduce the accuracy results of quantization-aware training (QAT).
-The TVM deployment project for reproducing latency results is coming soon.
+Below are instructions of Pytorch code to reproduce the accuracy results of quantization-aware training (QAT). [**TVM benchmark**](https://github.com/zkkli/I-ViT/tree/main/TVM_benchmark) is the TVM deployment project for reproducing latency results.

 ## Installation